1 cup water

 2 tablespoons olive oil

 2 cups (8 ounces) shredded white Wisconsin cheddar cheese

 For the dough, heat the water to 120°F to 130°F. Mix 1 cup of flour with the cornmeal, sage, yeast, salt, and sugar.
 Add the water and oil.
 Mix until almost smooth.
 Gradually add enough remaining flour to make a firm dough.
 Knead 5 minutes.
 Cover with a damp cloth and allow to rise in a warm place until doubled in size, about 1 hour.
 Punch the dough down; allow to rise one more time.

 For the toppings and assembly, cook the bacon until done, but not crisp.
 Drain on a paper towel.

 Preheat the oven to 500°F.

 Divide the dough in half; roll or press each half into a 9-inch circle.
 Place on a pizza pan or large baking sheet.
 Top each with cheese, bacon, and walnuts.
 Bake for 8 to 10 minutes or until the dough is lightly browned.
 Sprinkle with parsley.

 Variations: Use prepared focaccia for the crust.
-For the cheese, choose a blend of four varieties such as cheddar, gorgonzola, asiago and fontina.
+For the cheese, choose a blend of four varieties such as Cheddar, Gorgonzola, Asiago and Fontina.
 Substitute cooked, chopped duck for the bacon.
-To make a vegetarian version, substitute appleas or pears for the bacon and use Havarti and Cheddar cheeses.
+To make a vegetarian version, substitute apples or pears for the bacon and use Havarti and Cheddar.